microsoft/aroworkshop/_entries/03-05 storage.md

 Click on the "Crash pod" button.
 (You can enter a message if you'd like).

-Click on *Persistent Storage* in the left menu
+Click on *Persistent Storage* in the left menu.

 You will see the file you created is still there and you can open it to view its contents to confirm.

 ![Crash Message](media/managedlab/19-ostoy-existingfile.png)

 Now let's confirm that it's actually there by using the CLI and checking if it is available to the container.
-If you remember we [mounted the directory](yaml/ostoy-fe-deployment.yaml#L50) `/var/demo_files` to our PVC.
-So get the name of your frontend pod
+If you remember we [mounted the directory](https://github.com/microsoft/aroworkshop/blob/master/yaml/ostoy-fe-deployment.yaml#L50) `/var/demo_files` to our PVC.
+So get the name of your frontend pod:

 `oc get pods`